 In a primary election, no candidates are elected.
 Instead, voters who are affiliated with political parties nominate their candidates to run in the general election.
 Only voters affiliated with a political party may vote, but any Iowa voter may declare or change party affiliation at any time.
-Currently, Iowa has two groups with full political party status: the Democratic and Republican parties.
+Currently, Iowa has three groups with full political party status: the Democratic, Republican, and Libertarian parties.

 Offices that have opposition have candidate names rotated by precinct.
 View Sample Ballots in the Archive Center.
 Choose either the Republican or Democrat document.